cdapio/hydrator-plugins/core-plugins/docs/ScriptFilter-transform.md

             }"
         }
     }

-This example filters out any records whose ``'count'`` field contains a value greater than 100.

 **Note:** This transform will emit a metric named ``filtered`` that records how many records it filtered out.